Building multi-platform documentation with DocC

 end

-It first deletes the local Docs
+It deletes the local Docs

 to generate a documentation archive for each platform.